mads-bisgaard/bayesh/README.md

 ![Bayesh Demo](assets/demo.gif)

 ## What is Bayesh?
 Think of Bayesh as the auto-suggestion feature on your phone when writing messages — but for your terminal: It suggests shell commands for you in real time.
 Bayesh supports Bash and Zsh shells.
-Zsh in tmux is where it really shines ☀️.
+Zsh in tmux is where Bayesh really shines ☀️.

 ## Installation